Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Related Works

-\textbf{KD to enhance biometric recognition.} KD used in the biometrics is presented in \cite{wang2018discover}, which improves face recognition tasks by minimizing the L2 distance of normalized features between teacher and student penultimate layers. \cite{karlekar2019deep} enhances low-resolution face recognition by distilling knowledge from a network trained on high-resolution face images. \cite{karlekar2019deep} has some connection to our work, but it is a bare application of the typical KD, while our CKD is a novel modification of KD for periocular recognition enhancement.
+KD used in the biometrics is presented in \cite{wang2018discover}, which improves face recognition tasks by minimizing the L2 distance of normalized features between teacher and student penultimate layers.
+Especially, KD in biometrics is widely used for low-resolution face recognition. \cite{karlekar2019deep} enhances low-resolution face recognition by distilling knowledge from a network trained on high-resolution face images.
+Moreover, \cite{ge2018low} selectively distills information from teachers trained with high-resolution images to low-resolution student networks. \cite{ge2020efficient} distills in two steps where the first is a cross-dataset distillation from a high-resolution teacher trained with the large private dataset to an additional branch from the same backbone distilled with the public dataset, and the second is supervising the low-resolution student with the teacher branch trained with the public dataset. }

 \textbf{Other KD works relevant to our model CKD.} The analytical works \cite{tang2020understanding,yuan2020revisiting,kobayashi2022extractive,kim2021comparing} observed that KD is closely related to label smoothing.
 On top of these observations, we, for the first time, theoretically verify that KD is \textit{precisely equal} to label smoothing with \textit{a sparsity-oriented regularizer}.
 The regularizer prevents over-smoothing of predictions and helps the network capture relational information of subject identities.
 The property of the regularizer motivates us to apply KD on both face and periocular networks (hence the name CKD), thereby extracting relational information from the face and effectively transferring it to the periocular network.